Christina, Queen of Sweden: Marriage issue

 By the age of nine, Christina was already impressed by the Catholic religion and the merits of celibacy.
-She read a biography of the virgin queen Elizabeth I of England with interest.
+She read a biography of the English "virgin queen" Elizabeth I with interest.
 But Christina understood that she was expected to provide an heir to the Swedish throne.
 Her first cousin Charles was infatuated with her, and they became secretly engaged before he left in 1642 to serve in the Swedish army in Germany for three years.
 Christina revealed in her autobiography that she felt "an insurmountable distaste for marriage" and "for all the things that females talked about and did."
 She once stated, "It takes more courage to marry than to go to war."
 As she was chiefly occupied with her studies, she slept three to four hours a night, forgot to comb her hair, donned her clothes in a hurry and wore men's shoes for the sake of convenience.
 (In fact, her permanent bed-head became her trademark look in paintings.)
 When Christina left Sweden, she continued to write passionate letters to her intimate friend Ebba Sparre, in which she told her that she would always love her.
 However, such emotional letters were relatively common at that time, and Christina would use the same style when writing to women she had never met but whose writings she admired.